ansible/workshops/exercises/ansible_security/1.1-explore/README.md

 ## Step 1.1 - Objective

 The objective of this lab is to provide you a deeper understanding and hands on experience how to automate security tools used by security operators.
-For that we will tackle three security use cases rather typical for the day-to-day challenges of security operatos.
-While all of them will interact with roughly the same toolset, each use case shows a different perspective (security analyst, firewall operator, IDS specialist) and thus a different point of view on the available tools.
+For that we will tackle three security use cases rather typical for the day-to-day challenges of security operators.
+While all of them will interact with roughly the same tool set, each use case shows a different perspective (security analyst, firewall operator, IDS specialist) and thus a different point of view on the available tools.

 We have set up a common set of security related tools: